Kranox21/ChannelMachine/ReadMe.md

      - Batch Pack Settings
        - Channel Batch Textures Input
          - Drop a batch of textures you wish to add into a particular channel
-         - Must make sure the number of textures matches across all channels or the bake will encounter an error
+         - Must make sure the number of textures matches across all channels or the generator will encounter an error

  ### Unpack Channels: